-- In Spring 2012, after photos emerged of a "theme" party at which a DU sorority and fraternity dressed in stereotypical "cowboy & Indian" costumes, CME worked with the chapters involved, the Native Student Alliance (NSA), and DU Greek Life to bring together representatives, understand the intent and impact, and develop a cooperative, healing response (including collaboration on the annual DU Powwow, attending one another's meetings and social events).
+- In Spring 2012, after photos emerged of a "theme" party at which a DU sorority and fraternity dressed in stereotypical "cowboy & Indian" costumes, CME worked with the chapters involved, the Native Student Alliance (NSA), and DU Fraternity & Sorority Life to bring together representatives, understand the intent and impact, and develop a cooperative, healing response (including collaboration on the annual DU Powwow, attending one another's meetings and social events).
 The connection between NSA and Lambda Chi Alpha continues, as a model for increased interaction among organizations and recognition of overlapping memberships and interests.

 - When a group of current armed services member and veteran students approached CME with concerns about their unique challenges navigating campus procedures, CME helped them create the Pioneer Student Veterans, and has dedicated staff time to helping coordinate development of more formal services campus-wide.

 Our work draws on and contributes to bodies of research, as well as best and promising practices in various fields, including higher education, student development, human resources, intercultural communication and more.
 When we use these demonstrated standards to design, implement and evaluate our efforts, we are all more successful.

 - CME coordinated the development, administration and ongoing analysis of the 2012 Campus Climate survey, so that it can inform understanding of and guide actions to improve the DU experience for all.